VivianaRiveraEstay/metacommunity_asymmetry_pld_model/README.md

 The code is associated with the manuscript:

 **Rivera-Estay et al.**
 *Dispersal asymmetry and dispersal distance shape dynamics and extinction risk in predator–prey metacommunities*
 Submitted to *Journal of Mathematical Biology*.

 ## Description

-The model describes predator and prey dynamics across multiple spatial patches connected by larval dispersal.
+The model describes predator–prey dynamics across multiple spatial patches connected by larval dispersal.
 Connectivity between patches is represented by species-specific numerical connectivity matrices that depend on pelagic larval duration (PLD) and directional transport asymmetry.

-The simulations explore how:
+The simulations explore how

 - dispersal asymmetry,
 - interspecific mismatches in dispersal symmetry, and
 - dispersal distance (PLD)